Couples Therapy

 How We Begin

-This 90-minute consultation creates space to slow down and look carefully at the relationship — what has been happening, what patterns may be keeping you stuck, and what each of you hopes might change.
+This 50-minute consultation creates space to slow down and look carefully at the relationship — what has been happening, what patterns may be keeping you stuck, and what each of you hopes might change.

-For many couples, this clarity becomes the foundation for rebuilding the relationship.
-For others, it helps bring greater understanding about what kind of support or direction may be most appropriate moving forward.
+Many couples find that this focused conversation itself brings meaningful perspective and relief.
+For some, this clarity becomes the foundation for rebuilding the relationship.
+For others, it helps illuminate what kind of support or direction may be most appropriate moving forward.

 Meaningful change takes time and practice, and regular sessions allow new patterns to take root in everyday life.